Uche-UJO/ETL-Project/README.md

 #### Problems Encountered:
 ##### -	We initially could not connect to the database.
 We had to ‘pip install psycopg2’  to proceed.
 ##### -	We also found it difficult to load the cleaned ‘State Drug Utilization Data’ file.
-It was discovered that a column within the file had a row with a ‘non-integer’ value.
-That row was eventually removed and the data was loaded successfully.
+It was discovered that a column within the file had 2 rows with ‘non-integer’ values.
+The rows were removed by applying a filter on the column in the csv file and manually deleting the rows.The data was eventually loaded successfully.

 #### Tools used: Jupyter Notebook, Postgres, Python.